We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 You can purchase several varieties of grits, including:

 - Stone-ground.
 These are made from whole, dried corn kernels that are coarsely ground in a mill.
-This type is harder to find in grocery stores because it has a short shelf life and takes 30–60 minutes to cook on the stove (2).
+This type is becoming easier to find in grocery stores.
+They have a shelf life of up to one year and take 30–60 minutes to cook on the stove (

 - Instant.
 This precooked, dehydrated version has had both the pericarp and germ removed.
 They’re widely available in grocery stores.

-Summary Grits are a popular Southern American dish made from ground, dried corn.
+Grits are a popular dish in the American South made from ground, dried corn.
 They are typically cooked in milk, water, or broth until they reach a thick, creamy consistency.

 Grits contain a variety of vitamins, minerals, and antioxidants.